camerondugan/mdbook-tiny/README.md

 Pages typically generated are under 14kb, much smaller than the pages you get from mdbook directly.

-## Trade-offs
+## What you gain

-Pages without extra assets load on first response from server and get a near perfect lighthouse speed score.
+Pages without extra assets load on first response from server and get a near perfect lighthouse speed score in most cases.

 You can keep generating your content both as an mdbook and in this tiny html format.

+## What you lose

-To get this small size, you lose search, sidebar, code highlighting, code clipboard buttons, rust playground, click to pdf.
+To get this small size, you lose search, sidebar, some code highlighting languages, code block clipboard buttons, rust playground, click to pdf.

 ## Setup